aaaadj/CICD_EKS/README.md

 ### 6. Testing and Verification

+- **Deployment Verification**:
     - After the pipeline completes, the Spring Boot application should be running on the EKS cluster.
     - To verify the deployment:
         - Use the Kubernetes `kubectl get pods` command to check the status of the deployed pods.
         - Access the application via the LoadBalancer URL (provided by the EKS service) to confirm that the application is correctly deployed and running.

-- Build the Java Application (Optional):
-    - You can manually build the Java application using Maven if needed:
+- **Automated Testing**:
+    - The project includes comprehensive unit tests and integration tests.
+    - To run the tests and generate code coverage reports, use the following Maven command:
     ```bash
+    mvn clean test
+    ```
+    - This will trigger all tests and provide a JaCoCo-generated code coverage report.

+- **Build the Java Application (Optional)**:
+    - If needed, you can manually build the Java application using Maven:
+    ```bash
     mvn clean package
     ```
-    The application will be packaged into a JAR file located in the /target directory.
+    - The application will be packaged into a JAR file located in the `/target` directory.

+- **Mock Data Generation**:
+    - The project includes a Python script, `mock_generator__create_account.py`, located in the root directory, which generates large volumes of mock data in CSV format.
+This can be used for stress testing the application via JMeter.
+    - To generate mock data, run the Python script:
+    ```bash
+    python mock_generator__create_account.py
+    ```
+    - This will output a CSV file with mock data ready for use in JMeter.

+- **Resilience Testing**:
+    - For resilience testing after the Kubernetes deployment, the project includes a `chaos-experiment.json` file in the root directory.
+This file can be used to simulate various failure scenarios and verify the system's ability to handle them in a production-like environment.
+    - To execute the resilience tests, apply the chaos experiment using the appropriate Kubernetes tools or integrate with a chaos engineering framework.

 ### 7. Troubleshooting